cmdumar/react-movie-db/README.md

 ![screenshot](screenshot.png)

-This webapp pulls more than 15k movies info from the API.
+This web app pulls more than 15k movies info from the API.

 ## Live Demo